lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 taught by parents, ministering brothers and sisters, and ward and stake leaders as members prepare to worship in the temple.

-See 27.3.2.6 for information about clothing to wear to a temple marriage or sealing.
+See 27.3.2.6 for information about clothing to wear to a temple sealing.

 See 38.5 for information about: